Velocidex/velociraptor-docs/content/artifact_references/pages/windows.events.failedlogbeforesuccess.md

 <pre><code class="language-yaml">
 name: Windows.Events.FailedLogBeforeSuccess
 description: |
-  Sometimes attackers will brute force an local user's account's password.
+  Sometimes attackers will brute force an local user&#x27;s account&#x27;s password.
 If the account password is strong, brute force attacks are not effective and might not represent a high value event in themselves.